A twisted moment map and its equivariance: Abstract

 \section{Abstract}

 Let $G$ be a linear connected complex reductive Lie group.
-The purpose of this paper is to give explicit symplectic isomorphisms from holomorphic twisted cotangent bundles of the generalized flag varieties of $G$ onto the coadjoint orbits of semisimple elements under $G$, where the transition functions of the holomorphic twisted cotangent bundle are given by affine transformations of the fibers instead of linear transformations.
-Moreover, we show that the isomorphisms are $G$-equivariant.
+The purpose of this paper is to construct a $G$-equivariant symplectomorphism in terms of local coordinates from a holomorphic twisted cotangent bundle of the generalized flag variety of $G$ onto the semisimple coadjoint orbit of $G$.
+As an application, one can obtain an explicit embedding of a noncompact real coadjoint orbit into the twisted cotangent bundle.